 Chances are, not much.

-I’ve interacted with hundreds of leaders in my work with private companies, my seven years in the U.S. Army and my involvement in community organizations.
+I’ve interacted with hundreds of leaders in my work with private companies, my eight years as a commission officer in the U.S. Army and my involvement in community organizations.
 I can tell you from firsthand experience that leaders come in all shapes and sizes — men and women of varying ages, backgrounds, experiences and personalities.

 While many of the leaders I’ve worked with were naturally gregarious, some of the best ones were more introverted, taking the time to think about what would really motivate and inspire the people they led.